Here we answer your most frequently asked questions around public charging.

 Pay as you access is also becoming more common.
 The Department for Transport has required new rapid charging points installed since Spring 2020 to offer ad-hoc access using a contactless credit or debit card .
 InstaVolt network has always offered contactless payment , while bp pulse (formerly BP Chargemaster) has retrofitted most of its rapid chargers to offer the same functionality .

 How much does it cost to charge an electric car?

 As with traditional fuels, convenience costs extra.
-Some destination chargers offer free for customers of the businesses hosting them, whereas fastest ultra-rapid charging points can cost 69p per kilowatt-hour of energy supplied .
-Cheaper rates are usually available for with a paid-for membership, suited to high-frequency users.
+Some destination chargers offer free EV charging for customers of their businesses, whereas the fastest ultra-rapid EV charging points can cost around 69p per kilowatt-hour of energy supplied .
+Cheaper rates are usually available with a paid-for membership, suited to high-frequency users.

 Where can I find local charging points?

 It makes sense to plan ahead.
-Zap-Map provides a comprehensive map of the UK’s charging networks, filtered by operator, connector and speed, or according to the vehicle you’re driving.
-This also allows users to flag up faulty charge points, and to add information about accessibility or parking costs.
+Zap-Map provides a comprehensive public EV charging map of the UK’s charging networks.
+You can filter by operator, connector and speed, or according to the vehicle you’re driving.
+This also allows you to flag up faulty charge points and add information about accessibility or parking costs.